 1. What are Non-Native Plants?

-Non-native plants, often also referred to as exotic or alien plants, are those that are introduced to an area, typically by humans.
-They are often introduced intentionally, such as importing an ornamental plant from another part of the world.
+Non-native plants are those that are introduced to an area, typically by humans.
+They are often introduced intentionally, such as by importing an ornamental plant from another part of the world.
 But they can also be introduced unintentionally, such as seeds traveling on an animal’s fur.

 Humans introduced plants to new areas all around the world, often dramatically changing the landscape from its original state.
 Did you know that the majority of suburban landscapes consist of non-natives?